 From June 2011 to May 2012, he underwent cancer treatment in Cuba, raising speculation about his political future and about a possible successor, especially when he named 10 people to his inner circle of advisers, known as the Council of State.

-But Chavez declared himself cancer-free in July and went ahead with his campaign.
+But he declared himself cancer-free in July and went ahead with his campaign.

-Details of his health, however, have been a closely held secret, and some people who claim to have insider knowledge say the president is in much worse condition than he publicly lets on.
+The status of his health, however, has been a closely held secret, and some individuals who claim to have insider knowledge say the president is in much worse condition than he publicly lets on.

 The National Assembly on Tuesday voted to grant Chavez permission to travel to Cuba for the treatment, the state-run AVN news agency reported.

 Word of Chavez’s trip to Cuba sparked debate on the streets of Caracas, the capital.